siggib007/PiVault/README.md

 By default password entries are masked but value entries are not.
 If you wish to have value entries masked, create a environment variable called HIDEINPUT and set it to true.

-Speaking of passwords and environment variables, you can define an environment variable called PWD and assign your vault password to it.
+Speaking of passwords and environment variables, you can define an environment variable called VAULTPWD and assign your vault password to it.
 Don't do this lightly though, think through your threat matrix and evaluate if this fits into your risk model.
 Depending on your situation this cold be a risky thing to do.
 For most people it is fine to do this and makes it easy to use a long and complex password which increases your security.
 Of course the best way to deal with this is to use Doppler secrets manager.
 If you haven't heard about Doppler you can check out my blog at https://bit.ly/3KYvukH and feel free to reach out if you have questions.

 When you fetch a stored value, the decrypted string is printed in red font by default.
 You can change this by defining an environment variable called VALUECOLOR and setting it to one these colors: black, red, green, orange, blue, purple, cyan, lightgrey, darkgrey, lightred, lightgreen, yellow, lightblue, pink, lightcyan.